Top Tips: What Should Your Bridesmaids Pay For?

 Hair and Makeup

 This one’s a little trickier, but if you request that your bridesmaids get their hair and makeup done professionally, then you should pay.
-If you’re impartial, but your bridesmaids insist on using a professional glam squad, offer to split the bill or pay for it as their bridesmaid gift—otherwise, they can cover their own beauty services.
+If you’re impartial, but your bridesmaids insist on using a professional glam squad, offer to split the bill or pay for it as their bridesmaid gift—otherwise, they can cover their own underpinning services.

 Accommodations the Night Before the Wedding